awsdocs/amazon-route53-docs/doc_source/tutorial-redirecting-dns-queries.md

 ## Step 6: Create a Route 53 Record that Routes Traffic to Your CloudFront Distribution<a name="tutorial-redirecting-dns-queries-create-route-53-record"></a>

 The final step before you can test the configuration is to add a record to Route 53 that routes traffic to your CloudFront distribution\.
-Perform the following procedure\.
+Perform the following procedure\.<a name="tutorial-redirecting-dns-queries-create-route-53-record-procedure"></a>

 **To create a Route 53 record that routes traffic to your CloudFront distribution**